FairwindsOps/k8s-workshop/complete/README.md

 * The number of pods should scale up to meet the new demand `kubectl get deployment, po -n k8s-workshop`

 ### Optional Ingress (Separate Controller Required)
 The `03_ingress` sub-directory contains an optional Ingress definition.
 The `kubernetes.io/ingress.class` annotation may need to be changed to match that of your Ingress Controller.
+There is a second `v1.18` yaml file for Kubernetes versions v1.18.0 and earlier, which do not support the `networking.k8s.io/v1` APIVersion of Ingress.

 Note that an Ingress Controller must be installed for Ingress resources to function.
 See the [Ingress Nginx installation instructions](https://kubernetes.github.io/ingress-nginx/deploy/) for more information.